Spectral EEG (sEEG), PrTMS®, & NeuroSync™

 What Is sEEG?

-Spectral EEG (short for spectral electroencephalogram) is a painless, gel-free, 4-minute scan that measures and maps your brain’s brainwave activity across all 19 major regions.
+Spectral EEG (spectral electroencephalogram) is a painless, gel-free, 4-minute scan that maps brainwave activity across 19 major cortical regions.

 This scan helps us detect: